d-t-w/netty-buffers/README.md

  Service uses standard Netty HTTP codes + HttpObjectAggregator

  Service transforms requests and writes to Cassandra, peer may be slow, conditions bursty.

+ This is not a buffer leak issue, it's a backpressure / slow-peers / pool usage issue.

 * HTTPObjectAggregator creates a CompositeByteBuffer with component buffers of 8192 bytes (default)
 * CompositeByteBuffer consolidate at every 1024 component parts (default)